Niklan/Glisseo/docs/getting-started.md

 1. Copy and paste **STARTER** folder to `/theme` or `/theme/custom directory`, which you prefer more.
 2. Rename **STARTER** folder to name of your theme.
 The name must be unique.
 F.e. my_theme
 3. In the root of your new theme, also rename each file that contains **STARTER** by replacing it's on you theme name.
 The replace must be the same as theme folder named.
+Don't forget to rename or remove hook in **includes/structure.inc**.
 4. Remove `hidden: true` from THEMENAME.info.yml file.
 5. In THEMENAME.info.yml also don't forget to replace **STARTER** by your theme name.
 Otherwise styles will not be included on the pages.